fabric/fabric/sites/docs/upgrading.rst

         restart shell command via `.Connnection.sudo` themselves.
     * - ``require`` for ensuring certain key(s) in ``env`` have values set, optionally by noting they can be ``provided_by=`` a list of setup tasks
-      - Mixed
+      - Removed
       - This has not been ported, in part because the maintainers never used it themselves, and is unlikely to be directly reimplemented.
-However, its core use case of "require certain data to be available to run a given task" is likely to return within the upcoming dependency framework.
+However, its core use case of "require certain data to be available to run a given task" may return within the upcoming dependency framework.
     * - ``prompt`` for prompting the user & storing the entered data (optionally with validation) directly into ``env``
       - Removed